SeanCMH/Pythago/README.md

-A Simple program to calculate and visualize the Pythagorean theorem.
+A simple program to calculate and visualize the Pythagorean theorem.